XunfunLee/SeismicTransformer/README.md

 | **SeT-2-Base** | patch_size=250, hidden_size=768, layer=12,	head=12,	epoch=20, batch_size=1972, learning_rate=0.001, weight_decay=0, dropout_mlp=0.1| 99%, 92%, 83% |
 | **SeT-2-1** | patch_size=250, hidden_size=768, `layer=4`,	head=12,	epoch=20, batch_size=1972, learning_rate=0.001, weight_decay=0, dropout_mlp=0.1| 99%, 92%, 82% |

-In conclusion, SeT-2 is just an tiny update of SeT-1 by one-day coding.
+In conclusion, SeT-2 is just an tiny update of SeT-1 by one-week coding.
 Although adding frequency information doesn't increase the model performance(while the SeT-1 performance is not bad), but we can obviouly see the frequency info of the attention weights is higher than normal sequence.
 I am eager to jump into SeismicGPT by adding transformer decoder!
 See you next version.

 ------------------------------------------------------------------